How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Avoid Row Upon Row

 You don’t need to direct guests down a runway, so don’t light your pathways like one.
 Instead of placing your lighting row on row making sure each fixture is precisely the same distance from all the others in a straight line, why not mix it up?
 By alternating sides, you can guide guests down the path in a subtle way that lets you highlight the landscape elements you’re proud of.
-Use natural curves or angles as a guide of where to place pathway lighting instead a rigid design.

 Tip: If straight lines fit the style of your home go with that, but don’t be afraid to hide a light in a bush or ornamental grass next to the path.
 Light the path from the side here and there.
 Mix it up.